Pendant 3/4" tall

 William Henry's fossil Mammoth tooth is harvested in Alaska and Siberia.
 It is a rare and mesmerizing material, a living testimony of the dawn of Mankind.

-Sculpted Sterling is finely cast to in our jewelry shop using state-of-the-art techniques and equipment to obtain a mesmerizing level of detail.
+Sculpted Sterling is finely cast in our jewelry shop using state-of-the-art techniques and equipment to obtain a mesmerizing level of detail.